The Centre for Resilience and Social Development

 Manal Elwan, MA, RP

-Sarah is a dedicated Youth and Family Worker with a Bachelor's degree in Psychology, concentrating in Social and Personality Psychology.
-She is currently pursuing a diploma in Social Service Work.
-She has professional experience working as an Addiction Support Counsellor through a harm reduction model.
-Raised in an immigrant household, Sarah possesses a profound understanding of diverse cultural backgrounds and the unique challenges faced by families.
-She is passionate about empowering youth and families and is committed to providing support and fostering positive development within the community.
+Sarah is a dedicated Youth Outreach Team Lead and Registered Social Service Worker with a Bachelor’s degree in Psychology (concentrating in Social and Personality Psychology) and a diploma in Social Service Work.
+She has professional experience working as an Addiction Support Counsellor through a harm reduction model and now leads a team in delivering culturally responsive and trauma-informed support to youth.
+Raised in an immigrant household, Sarah possesses a deep understanding of diverse cultural backgrounds and the unique challenges faced by families.
+She is passionate about empowering youth and families, committed to providing meaningful support, and fostering resilience and positive development within the community.

 Student and Family Justice Worker